Mobile Impurity in a Two-Leg Bosonic Ladder: Mobile Impurity in a Two Leg Bosonic Ladder

-where $b_{a,j}$ ($b^\dagger_{a,j}$) are the destruction (creation) operators of a boson of the bath on chain $a$ and site $j$.
-The operators $b$ obey the usual commutation relation rules.
+where $b_{\gamma,j}$ ($b^\dagger_{\gamma,j}$) are the destruction (creation) operators for a boson in the bath on chain $\gamma$ and site $j$.
+The operator $b$ obeys the usual bosonic commutation relation rules.
 The single chain Hamiltonian is the Bose-Hubbard one

+where $\rho_{\gamma,j}=b^\dagger_{\gamma,j}b_{\gamma,j}$ is density operator of the ladder in leg $\gamma$ and site $j$.
 The eq.~(\ref{eq:hamdiscrete}) is convenient for the numerical study.
 In order to make connection with the field theory analysis we can also consider the same problem in a continuum.
 In that case the Hamiltonian becomes